-Brisbane City Council promotes sustainable development for businesses with the aid of events such as the Green Heart Fair, rebates and programs such as WaterSmart Strategy, Brisbane's Total Water Cycle Management Plan and our Sustainability policy.
+Brisbane City Council promotes sustainable development for businesses with the aid of events such as the Green Heart Fair and programs such as WaterSmart Strategy, Brisbane's Total Water Cycle Management Plan and our sustainability policy.

 However, there are simple activities that you can do in your business that can help Brisbane become Australia’s most sustainable city.

 - focus on the most economically effective emission reduction activities, such as efficient behaviours and technologies and informed purchasing decisions

 - review your heating, ventilation and air conditioner use

 - choose more energy and water efficient appliances, fixtures and fittings

 - understand your electricity usage.
 Speak with your energy provider and ask if they provide free audits for your business

 - understand your flood risk